psteph29/FarmersMarketSocialMedia/README.md

 ## Feedback & Support

 We're always looking to improve.
 If you have any feedback, questions, or concerns, please reach out to us at [support@LocalHarborApp.com](mailto:koleervine@gmail.com).

-## Contribute

-For those interested in contributing to the development of LocalHarvest, please see our [CONTRIBUTING.md](path-to-contributing-md) guide.

-## License

-LocalHarbor is released with no License.
-See [LICENSE](path-to-license) for details.